DokimiCU/Exile/README.md

 --NATURE
 -bamboo like thing (like canes but for sticks) -shellfish
--tree seedling?/sapling?/slow growth (no insta-trees!)
--unique environ tolerances for each plant species -frozen wet ground (cracky)
+-tree seedling?/sapling?/slow growth (no insta-trees!...maybe have a biotech artifact) -unique environ tolerances for each plant species -frozen wet ground (cracky)
--fire tolerance for trees (on_burn to charred tree, regenerates)
+-fire tolerance for trees (on_burn to charred tree, regenerates) -underground flora: food, wood, light

 --MOBS